Metropolitan Transport Trust: Suburban trains

 On 31 August 1986, the MTT adopted Transperth as its new trading name.
 This included a new logo and new livery for its trains, buses and ferries.
 The government commenced the Northern Suburbs Rapid Transit Study in November 1987 to identify the best form of public transport to serve Perth's rapidly growing northern suburbs.
 This study concluded that the Northern Suburbs Transit System should be built as a railway down the median strip of the Mitchell Freeway.
 In February 1988, the government approved the electrification of the Armadale, Fremantle, and Midland lines.
 Construction on the electrification project commenced in 1988–89.
 Construction on the Perth City Busport (now called Elizabeth Quay bus station) began in July 1988.
 As part of the busport, a 7 km busway was constructed down the median of the Kwinana Freeway between the busport and Canning Bridge.
 The busway opened in November 1989.

 The Free Transit Zone within the Perth CBD, which is still in use today, was introduced in September 1989.
 McIver railway station in the Perth CBD opened on 1 September 1989.
 Cannington railway station was rebuilt as a bus-train interchange.
 Work began on the Northern Suburbs Transit System in November 1989.
 North Fremantle railway station was rebuilt in 1990–91 and reopened on 28 July 1991; and Leighton railway station was closed.
 The electrification of the Armadale line was turned on in August 1990 and in July 1991 for the Fremantle and Midland lines.
 Patronage on all train lines increased above forecast levels following the electrification.
 The Transperth A-series electrical multiple unit trains were introduced as well.
 The Perth City Busport officially opened in November 1991.
 The Kwinana Freeway busway was extended by 2 km to Mount Henry Bridge.

 A new fare structure was introduced in July 1992.
 The Northern Suburbs Transit System fully opened in March 1993 as the Joondalup line.
-Bus routes in the northern suburbs were reorganised so that they fed in to the Joondalup line.
-In June 1994, the new Morley bus station opened.
+Bus routes in the northern suburbs were reorganised so that they fed into the Joondalup line.
+In June 1994, the new Morley bus station (now Galleria bus station) opened.